 This is the station's main corridor, which continues to port and starboard.
 Rooms lie fore and aft.

 The Fussbudget gangles after you.
 It suddenly notices your identity bracelet.
-"Hey, if you gimme the bracelet, I can get us lotsa food, whaddya say, huh?"
+"Hey, a bracelet.
+If you gimme it, I can get us lotsa food, whaddya say, huh?"

 >GIVE BRACELET TO FUSSBUDGET The Fussbudget grabs the bracelet and dashes forward.